kimsta/Data-Science-Portfolio/README.md

 (Selected ML exercises will be added here soon.) - I am currently reviewing my ML exercises and will add a selection of the most relevant ones to this section.

+## Relevant Coursework and Degrees

+### Completed

+* BSc Statistics (185 ECTS)

+*(All listed courses are worth 5 ECTS)*

+* Introduction to Data Science
+* Big Data Platforms
+* Engineering of Machine Learning Systems
+* Introduction to Machine Learning
+* Introduction to Artificial Intelligence

+### On-going

+* Data Science Project - Creating a user-friendly interface for data processing and analytics of medical data (R, Python)
+* Seminar on Data Management for Machine Learning - Literature review and presentation
+* Network Analysis (Python)

 ## Technologies Used

 *   **Programming Languages:**